DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - You need security controls that protect data in each possible state: at rest, in transit or in use
 - Each state requires a different approach to security; note that there aren’t as many security options for data in use as there are for data at rest or data in transit
-  -  keeping the systems patched, maintaining a standard computer build process, and running anti-virus/malware are typically the real-world primary protections for data in use

 - 2.6.1 Data states (e.g., in use, in transit, at rest)
   - The three data states are at rest, in transit, and in use